 The following settings are only available in Edit Mode:

 - Recalculate and clear the offset transform of hook.

 - Set hook center to the 3D cursor position.

 Select the vertices affected by this hook.

 Assigns selected vertices to this hook.

-The Hook Modifier stores vertex indices from the original mesh to determine what to effect; this means that modifiers that generate geometry, like a Subdivision Surface Modifier, should always be applied after the Hook Modifier; otherwise the generated geometry will be left out of the hook’s influence.
+The Hook Modifier stores vertex indices from the original mesh to determine what to affect; this means that modifiers that generate geometry, like a Subdivision Surface Modifier, should always be applied after the Hook Modifier; otherwise the generated geometry will be left out of the hook’s influence.